Evaluation Methodology

 At Texas Policy Research, we believe that good public policy must be evaluated by principle, not politics.
 That’s why every bill we review is assessed using a consistent, nonpartisan framework rooted in our five core Liberty Principles.

-Our methodology is designed to ensure that our research and vote recommendations are clear, credible, and actionable, whether you’re a legislator, staffer, journalist, or citizen following the process.
+Our methodology is designed to ensure that our research and vote recommendations are clear, credible, and actionable — whether you’re a legislator, staffer, journalist, or citizen following the process.

 Our Framework: The Liberty Lens

-We ask whether a bill advances, diminishes, or has a neutral effect on each principle, based on its plain language, legal implications, and likely real-world outcomes.
+Each bill is examined through the lens of the five principles that guide our work.
+We ask whether a bill advances, diminishes, or has a neutral effect on each principle — based on its plain language, legal implications, and likely real-world outcomes.

 Key Evaluation Questions